cosinekitty/astronomy/source/kotlin/README.md

 - **ECL = Ecliptic**: Uses the mean plane of the Earth's orbit around the Sun.
 The x-axis is referenced against the J2000 equinox.
 - **HOR = Horizontal**: Uses the viewpoint of an observer at a specific location on the Earth at a given date and time.
 - **GAL = Galactic**: Based on the IAU 1958 definition of galactic coordinates.

+<a name="gravsim"></a>
+## Gravity Simulator

+Astronomy Engine provides a [GravitySimulator](doc/-gravity-simulator/index.md) class that allows you to model the trajectories of one or more small bodies like asteroids, comets, or coasting spacecraft.
+If you know an initial position vector and velocity vector for a small body, the gravity simulator can incrementally simulate the pull of gravity on it from the Sun and planets, to calculate its movement through the Solar System.

 ---